Find Affordable College Courses

 $8,830 Average Tuition & Fees

-Pickens Technical College landed the #7 spot in the 2023 rankings for the best value health professions programs.
+Pickens Technical College did quite well in this year’s ranking of the best value schools for health professions students.
+It came in at #7 on the list.
 Pickens Technical College is a small public school located in the large city of Aurora.

-The average tuition and fees for an out-of-state undergraduate student at Pickens Technical College are $8,830 a year.
+Out-of-state tuition fees for undergraduate students at Pickens Technical College are $8,830 per year.
 Health Professions majors at Pickens Technical College take out an average of $9,580 in student loans while working on their egree.

-Colorado State University - Global Campus landed the #8 spot in the 2023 rankings for the best value health professions programs.
-Located in the city of Greenwood Village, Colorado State University - Global Campus is a public college with a fairly large student population.
+With a ranking of #8, Colorado State University - Global Campus did quite well on this year’s best value schools for health professions students.
+Located in the large city of Greenwood Village, Colorado State University - Global Campus is a public school with a fairly large student population.

-Colorado State University - Global Campus did well in our overall quality rankings, too.
-It placed #4 on our Best Health Professions Schools in the Rocky Mountains Region list.
+Colorado State University - Global Campus not only placed well in our value ranking, but it is also #4 on our Best Health Professions Schools in the Rocky Mountains Region list.

-Read full report on Health Professions at Colorado State University - Global Campus
+Full Health Professions at Colorado State University - Global Campus Report

 #9